 What is the California Fair Plan?

-Created in 1968, the Fair Plan is not a state agency and does not have any taxpayer money or public funding involved in financing the Fair Plan.
+Created in 1968, the California Fair Plan is not a state agency and does not have any taxpayer money or public funding involved in financing the California Fair Plan.
 So how does the Fair plan stay financially solvent?
 If the Fair plan does not have enough capital to cover claims and expenses they will access the member companies to cover those costs.
 As I mentioned above, all licensed insurers that write property insurance in California are member companies of the Fair Plan.
 Companies like Nationwide, Safeco, State Farm, Allstate, etc.

 Because the Fair Plan is permitted to assess these member companies to pay claims they are actually stronger than any single insurer.
 This is due to the fact that they are backed by the capital and surplus of all of these member companies.

-Since the Fair plan is a last resort they are a good fit for customers who cannot find insurance in the admitted market.
+Since the California Fair plan is a last resort they are usually a good fit for customers who cannot find insurance in the admitted market.
 Most Fair Plan customers are individuals whose properties are located in areas with high wildfire risk.
 It is in your best interest to find an independent agent who has access to multiple carriers and products who can check around the market for you and see if they cannot find you an admitted or non admitted carrier.

 What kind of coverage does the Fair Plan offer?

-The Fair plan provides coverage for fire, lightening, internal explosion, and smoke.
+The California Fair Plan insurance provides coverage for fire, lightening, internal explosion, and smoke.
 You then have the option to add optional perils like wind, hail, riot, aircraft, vehicles, volcanic eruption, and vandalism.
 As of today, the Fair Plan will allow up to $3M in coverage.
 This will cover your dwelling, any other structures, your personal belongings, loss of use for you to live elsewhere after a loss, building ordinance coverage, debris removal, etc.

 It does not provide you with liability or medical payments coverage.
 You would need a DIC(Difference in Conditions)policy.

-The difference in conditions policy provides you with all of the common coverages a typical home insurance policy would provide you with expect it does not cover those losses covered by the FAIR plan.
+The difference in conditions policy provides you with all of the common coverages a typical home insurance policy would provide you with expect it does not cover those losses covered by the FAIR Plan Insurance.
 This would provide you with liability, medical payments, coverage for theft, water damage, falling objects, ice, snow, etc.

 Changes to the Fair Plan